jsqribe/GOA-Revamped-Skills/README.md

 # 2.)
 Check dev-channel on discord for bot to finish building

 # 3.)
-Pull from git, the bot will have added a NarutoGOA.dmb with all updates that you can run locally.

-latest changes
+Bot will upload a link of the built game for you to dload.